enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/conditions-and-loops.md

     turn_on_light()
 ```

 > 😵‍💫 Woah...Don't worry if the code looks like gibberish right now!
-After a conditions workouts you're going to be a pro!
+After the conditions workouts you're going to be a pro!

 Here `switch_is_on` is a boolean variable.
 That means it is either true or false.